Private Dermatology Appointment: 10 things to know

 8. Don’t assume the dermatologist can meet all your needs – it is worth checking.

 I hope this helps you choose the right dermatologist for your skin.
 If you want to know more, drop me an email at hc@23skin.co.uk.
 I have been working in private healthcare for over 15 years and I’m happy to help signpost you where I can (and that doesn’t mean just to our clinic if it’s not the right place for you).
+Our approach is about skin that’s lived in – we’re not here to lecture, we are here to help you live at your best with the support of expert dermatologists for your skin.

 Good skin days, always.